Bobbejaan Schoepen

 Bobbejaan Schoepen is a pseudonym of Modest Schoepen (16 May 1925 – 17 May 2010), a Flemish pioneer in Belgian pop music, vaudeville, and European country music.
 Schoepen could have been characterized as a "total performer" and entrepreneur: he was a singer-songwriter, guitarist, comedian, actor, and professional whistler, as well as the founder and former director of the amusement park, Bobbejaanland.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Bobbejaan Schoepen" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Bobbejaan Schoepen" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools